tobeno/sol/README.md

 To use Sol, you need to have NodeJS >= 12 installed globally.

-To setup the shell, you need to run `npm install && npm run build` once.
+To setup the shell, you need to run `npm install` once.

 Symlink the _bin/sol_ (or _bin/sol.js_) file to a location in your path.